by Michel Bilodeau

-Thank goodness for Pure Leverage!
+Thank goodness for Elite Marketing Pro!
 Think of all those companies with their “platinum leads”, their useless cookie-cutter websites, their pills & potions.
 Their exotically named products, their empty promises, small checks and their fast-folding downlines.
 97 percent of distributors make a beautiful arc, smash into the ground, and explode in a ball of flames.

 And you know what’s interesting?
 Some never see the crash coming.
 Some never trace the arc and wonder why they’re not gaining altitude.

 My friends in network marketing, great people, hard workers, are quietly digging themselves into a deeper hole as their company and its heavy hitters feed off their labour and dreams.